Fairfield equity = 50%

 Field Development Plan

-Fairfield’s technical work on NWH has been directed towards understanding its reservoir performance as an analogue of what may be expected in the undeveloped southern part of NWH and further to the south in 211/27e.
+Fairfield’s technical work on NWH has been directed towards understanding its reservoir performance as an analogue of what might be expected in the undeveloped southern part of NWH and further to the south in 211/27e.
 New 3D seismic was shot across the entire area in 2009 to better define the top and base Brent envelope and improve and rationalise the structural fault pattern.
 Contrary to the original interpretation of the 1980’s-vintage seismic data, the new data shows significantly less faulting and a much better defined structural grain.
 This is consistent with the inferred structure and the observations from the production history and stratigraphy in the wells.
 Dynamic modelling has assisted in defining the extents of some of these faults where the tip points were sub-seismic in scale resulting in localised mismatches to the historical production.
 This comprehensive picture of the structure, combined with the lack of dedicated water injectors, helps to explain the poor water-flood response observed in many of the producing wells on NWH and highlights the importance of a detailed reservoir management and completion strategy.
+In 2013 reprocessing of the new seismic was initiated to further subsurface alignment.

 To view the map for the Maureen section please click the link below.